Something a lot of people worry about when getting a new pet is the smell. Many pets are just too stinky to live with. The good news:

 What Should You Do If Your Hedgehog Smells?

 Hedgehog feces and urine stink, but with the daily cleaning routines, it’s not a problem.
 Be sure the smell you are smelling isn’t coming from feces stuck to the hedgehog’s feet or quills.

-If hedgehog itself smells, then there is a problem that needs your attention.
+If your hedgehog itself smells, then there is a problem that needs your attention.